Tips & Info on the shelf life and storage of perfume

 Can perfume go bad?

-Perfume does not have a traditional expiration date and does not normally spoil like food, but it can lose intensity over time or even " go off " and in some cases take on a solvent-like, alcoholic smell.
-Generally speaking, if the smell changes dramatically or becomes unpleasant, there is a high probability that the perfume has spoiled and is therefore no longer shelf-stable.
-Another indicator that the perfume has "got off" is the color .
-A perfume that was originally light in color but has turned very dark, for example due to poor storage, will in most cases no longer smell the way you are used to.
-However, as long as the perfume bottles are stored well, perfume can often be used for years.
+Perfume does not have a classic expiration date and does not spoil like food, but it can lose intensity over time or even "go off" and may then develop a solvent-like, alcoholic smell in some cases.
+Basically, one can say that if the smell changes dramatically or becomes unpleasant, there is a high probability that the perfume has spoiled, meaning it is no longer usable.
+Another indicator that the perfume has "gone off" is the color.
+A perfume that was originally light and has darkened significantly, perhaps due to poor storage, will most likely not smell the way one is used to.
+However, as long as the perfume bottles are stored properly, perfume often remains usable for years.

-2. On storing perfume: How do I store perfume correctly?
+2. For storing perfume: How do I store perfume correctly?

-You read it here and there, but contrary to what some people say, you should not store perfume in the refrigerator.
-The extreme temperatures and humidity to which the perfume is exposed affect the quality of the scent and can even affect its consistency.
+One reads it here and there, but you should not store perfume, contrary to some claims, in the refrigerator.
+The extreme temperatures and humidity that the perfume is exposed to affect the quality of the scent and can even influence its consistency.

 Storing perfume – at what temperature?

-Perfume should be stored at room temperature, ideally between 15°C and 25°C .
-Avoid extreme temperatures and large temperature fluctuations as they can change the chemical composition of the fragrance and thus the smell and shorten the shelf life.
+Perfume should be stored at room temperature, ideally between 15°C and 25°C. Avoid extreme temperatures as well as large temperature fluctuations, as they can alter the chemical composition of the fragrance and thus change the scent, shortening its shelf life.

 Storing perfume – how and where?

-Perfume should be stored in the original bottle or an opaque bottle to minimize contact with light.
-Store it in a cool, dry place and avoid direct sunlight .
-Suitable places are, for example, the bedroom (due to the generally good temperature conditions) or the wardrobe.
-Perfumes should also be protected from a lot of movement.
-Because, as stupid as it sounds, perfumes are sensitive to movement .
-Little divas wrapped in glass, so to speak.
+Perfume should be stored in its original bottle or an opaque container to minimize contact with light.
+Keep it in a cool, dry place and avoid direct sunlight.
+Suitable places include, for example, the bedroom (due to usually good temperature conditions) or the wardrobe.
+Additionally, perfumes should be protected from excessive movement.
+Because, as silly as it sounds, perfumes are sensitive to movement.
+They are like little divas wrapped in glass.

-Professionals keep the original box and note the date on which the perfume was opened.
-You should also make sure that you always close the perfume with the lid.
-This way, the alcohol contained in the perfume cannot evaporate and no oxygen can get into the bottle.
+Professionals keep the original box and note the date when the perfume was opened.
+Furthermore, you should always make sure to close it with the cap.
+This way, the alcohol contained in the perfume cannot evaporate, and no oxygen enters the bottle.

-Since almost all perfume bottles are made of glass, it is advisable to protect them from falling.
-This means that they should not be stored on the top shelf, as there is a greater risk of them falling and breaking.
+Since almost all perfume bottles are made of glass, it is advisable to protect them from falls.
+This means they should not necessarily be stored on the top shelf, as there is a greater risk of "falling" and thus breaking.

 How long can you store a perfume?

-As mentioned above, a perfume can be stored for several years after the bottle has been opened under optimal storage conditions (cool temperature, little light, little movement).
-The higher the fragrance content, the longer it can be stored.
-Extrait de Parfum and Eau de Parfum last up to 5-6 years under such conditions and therefore stay “fresh” the longest.
+As mentioned above, a perfume, under optimal storage conditions (cool temperature, little light, minimal movement), can be stored for several years even after the bottle has been opened.
+The higher the concentration of fragrance, the longer it can be stored.
+Extrait de Parfum and Eau de Parfum can last up to 5-6 years under such conditions, thus remaining “fresh” the longest.

 How long can you store perfume unopened?

-However, unopened perfume is generally better protected than perfume that has already been opened and used.
-The atomizer has not yet released any liquid and the atomizer head - the opening from which the perfume comes out - is still completely dry.
-This makes it easier to store.
-As soon as liquid comes out, it is exposed to external conditions and air and can therefore change its chemical state and therefore "turn off" more easily, i.e. go bad.
-It is only a fraction of a milliliter.
-However, if the perfume is not used regularly, these few milliliters can change the smell so much that it affects the rest of the perfume that comes out of this opening in the future.
+Unopened perfume is generally better protected than already opened, that is, used perfume.
+The spray nozzle has not yet released any liquid, and the spray head – that is, the opening from which the perfume comes out – is still completely dry.
+This favors storage.
+As soon as liquid escapes from there, it is exposed to external conditions and air, which can change its chemical state and thus make it more likely to 'go off', or spoil.
+Although it is only a fraction of a milliliter.
+If the perfume is not used regularly afterwards, these few milliliters can change the scent so significantly that it affects the remaining perfume that will come out of this opening in the future.

-3. Tips: How to enjoy your perfume for a long time
+3. Tips: This way, you can enjoy your perfume for a long time.

-We have put together a few quick tips for you that can help you get as much use out of your perfume as possible.
+We have briefly compiled a few tips for you that can help you make your perfume last as long as possible.

-1. Quality is key .
-The higher the quality, i.e. the higher the fragrance content, the longer you will get out of it.
+1. Quality matters.
+The higher the quality, meaning the higher the concentration of fragrance oils, the longer you will enjoy it.
 Choosing Extrait de Parfum and Eau de Parfum can pay off here.

-3. If you are not 100% sure about the fragrance or if it is a seasonal fragrance, then smaller bottles (e.g. 50ml instead of 100ml - here you can find more information about the shelf life of different bottle sizes ) can ensure that you use up the perfume until the last drop: what is gone does not go bad!
+3. If you are not 100% sure about the scent or if it might be a seasonal fragrance, then smaller bottles (e.g., 50ml instead of 100ml – here you can find more information about the durability of different bottle sizes) can help ensure that you use the perfume down to the last drop: What is gone does not go bad!

-4. Regular cleaning : Keep your perfume bottles clean by wiping them occasionally with a dry cloth.
-Important: Make sure to also wipe the atomizer.
-This will not only keep the bottle clean, but will also prevent residues from affecting the fragrance.
+4. Regular cleaning: Keep your perfume bottles clean by occasionally wiping them with a dry cloth.
+Important: Also wipe over the sprayer.
+This not only keeps the bottle itself clean, but it also prevents residues from affecting the scent.

-5. Perfumes with atomizers - i.e. spray bottles - last longer than perfumes in dropper bottles (also called shaker bottles), as there is no skin contact with the bottle and so no other ingredients, fragrances or even bacteria can get into the perfume.
+5. Perfumes with sprayers – that is, spray bottles – last longer than perfumes in dropper bottles (also called shaker bottles), as there is no skin contact with the bottle, preventing other substances, fragrance oils, or even bacteria from getting into the perfume.

-6. We recommend that you write the opening date on the bottom of the bottle or on the original box, so that you know which of your fragrances has been around the longest or when it is becoming critical and should be used up.
+6. We recommend noting the opening date on the bottom of the bottle or on the original box.
+This way, you'll know which of your fragrances has been open the longest and when it's starting to become critical and should be used up.